KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/text-editordevelopment-environment---atom.md

 1. Install Atom - [https://atom.io/](https://atom.io/)

-2. Follow the prompts as they appear and click **Finish** when prompted to complete the installation.
+2. Download the file then open it and follow the prompts as they appear.
+Click **Finish** when prompted to complete the installation.

 ####Configuring Atom:

 Next, to get the most out of Atom, you’ll want to install some additional plugins.
 If you have ever downloaded and installed a custom font to use in your word processing program, installing plugins is similar.
 They are additional features that can be individually installed to enhance your experience.

-* Additional plugins:Press ctrl+shift+p \(Windows\) or cmd+shift+p \(Mac\) to open the Command Palette Search for “Package Control: Install Package” and press **enter** when you find it.
-Then package control will open a list of available packages/plugins for you to install.

-  * Emmet \([https://github.com/sergeche/emmet-sublime\#how-to-install](https://github.com/sergeche/emmet-sublime#how-to-install)\) – quickly generate html/xml/css code

-  * BracketHighlighter \([http://facelessuser.github.io/BracketHighlighter/](http://facelessuser.github.io/BracketHighlighter/)\) – view matching opening/closing brackets easily in the gutter \(left side\)
+####Suggested Plugins:
+Go to the `Atom` menu and choose `Preferences`.
+This will open the settings where you'll choose `Install` from the left side

+  * **Emmet** – speed up your coding with auto completion in HTML and CSS code

+    Search for `emmet` and click the `Install` button

+  * atom-beautify

-  * ColorPicker \([http://weslly.github.io/ColorPicker/](http://weslly.github.io/ColorPicker/)\) – insert/change/select colors
+  * ColorPicker – insert/change/select colors

-  * SublimeLinter \([https://github.com/SublimeLinter/SublimeLinter-for-ST2](https://github.com/SublimeLinter/SublimeLinter-for-ST2)\) – **Note:** must have node.js \([https://nodejs.org/](https://nodejs.org/)\) installed on Windows if you are working with javascript or CSS

-  * Markdown Editing \([http://sublimetext-markdown.github.io/MarkdownEditing/](http://sublimetext-markdown.github.io/MarkdownEditing/)\)/ Markdown Preview \([https://github.com/revolunet/sublimetext-markdown-preview](https://github.com/revolunet/sublimetext-markdown-preview)\) - create and preview markdown formatting
+  * file-icon

 * * Make it look pretty with themes

-    * Soda \([http://buymeasoda.github.io/soda-theme/](http://buymeasoda.github.io/soda-theme/)\) is a popular theme that comes in light and dark versions.
+    * Soda

-    * Dracula \([https://github.com/zenorocha/dracula-theme\#sublime-text](https://github.com/zenorocha/dracula-theme#sublime-text)\) theme is colorful and fun
+    * Dracula

+    * Seti

+    * Monokai

-**Note:** To uninstall a package open Command Palette and search for “Package Control: Remove Package.”
-Then select the package you’d like to uninstall.
+* To uninstall a package open the settings like we did above.
+Choose `Packages` from the settings menu and search for the package you’d like to uninstall.
+Click on the `Uninstall` button.

-Using Sublime - Helpful Shortcuts to Get You Started
+Using Atom - Helpful Shortcuts to Get You Started

-* Re-indent: indents the selected section properly for easier readability

-  * ctrl/cmd+shift+p - then search for “reindent”

 * Keyboard Shortcuts